 56.5 points in March.

-the wake of upbeat UK economic indicators and strong
+Sterling took a breather in the wake of upbeat UK economic

-expectations of rate hikes early next year, took a breather.
+indicators and strong expectations of rate hikes early next

 "Sterling could be the big winner were non-farm payrolls to